 If they are not virgin bulls, you have discussed relevant venereal disease testing, such as Trichomoniasis and Campylobacter, with your vet

-You have the BVD, and other disease, test results in your hot little hands.
+They have tested clear for BVD, TB, and EBL and you have the test results in your hot little hands.
 BVD tested as clear is different from just being BVD inoculated

 They are vaccinated fully for BVD and leptospirosis